bcastellucci/addons/smtp2mqtt/DOCS.md

 *The original source for this came from the [wicol/emqtt] project on github

-## Installation

-Follow these steps to get the add-on installed on your system:

-1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Find the "SMTP to MQTT" add-on (in the community add-ons) and click it.
-3. Click on the "INSTALL" button.

 ## How to use

 The add-on strives to have sensible defaults, some assumptions it makes and things that may need tweaked (click 'Show unused optional configuration options' on the Configuration page to see these) are: